apache/camel/platforms/catalog-rest-app/ReadMe.md

 Camel Catalog REST Application
 ==============================

-This is a little standalone application which hosts the Camel Catalog REST API.
+This is a little standalone application which hosts the Camel Catalog and Connector Catalog REST API.

 You can run the application using